LennardF1989/BG3-BagsOfSorting/README.md

 `Amount` can be set to any value and determines how many bags will be available in the Pouch of Wonders.

 ## Generating the PAK
-Run the command `--generate-bags` and the resulting `BagsOfSorting.pak` can be found in `Output\Bags`.
+Run the command `--generate-pak` and the resulting `BagsOfSorting.pak` can be found in `Output`.
 The PAK-file will contain a copy of your `Bags.json`, so you are always able the regenerate the exact same file again.
 This is important, because your save-file can get corrupted if any used bag is no longer available.

 ## Installing the PAK
 The PAK-file has to be dropped directly into `Baldurs Gate 3\Data` and will just work, even on existing playthoughs.